-One of the most common problems I hear is, “I don’t know how to meet my goals.”
+One of the most common problems I hear is, “I don’t know how to meet my goals.
+I’m no longer getting good results with my workouts.”
 Fortunately, it’s not as overwhelming as you might think to tweak the variables in a strength-training workout.
-And the reward is an outcome that you wanted instead of one you didn’t expect or didn’t get.
+And the reward is the body that you want instead of working hard with no results.

 Envision Your Ideal Body

 How do you see yourself benefiting from your beautiful, fit body?
 Do you want get into shape for a vacation?
 Knock out physically challenging tasks without injuring yourself?
 Be comfortable playing sports with your kids?
 Play beach volleyball in a bikini?
-(Now that is ambitious – but doable!)
+(Now that is ambitious, haha – but doable!)

 Develop muscle definition.
-The only difference between building muscle (above) and developing a lean, sculpted look is having lower body fat.
+The main difference between building muscle and developing a lean, sculpted look is having lower body fat.
 This means clean eating.
-You’ll also need to lift hard and heavy.
+You’ll also need to lift hard and heavy with the right volume.

-Boost strength.
-You may’ve heard it before: You need to be strong to lift heavy, and you can’t get big (or defined) muscles unless you lift heavy.
+Increase strength.
+You may’ve heard it before: You need to be strong to lift heavy, and you can’t build muscle unless you lift heavy.
 Or maybe you simply want to be stronger.
 Regardless, you need to train for this adaptation.

 Lose Body Fat.
-In addition to eating clean and incorporating high-intensity interval training (HIIT), you should strength train for weight loss, and you can do that using circuits and supersets.
-See also my 12-week plan for increasing muscle and losing fat.
+In addition to eating clean and incorporating high-intensity interval training (HIIT), you should strength train for weight loss by using circuits and supersets.
+Also see my 12-week plan for increasing muscle and losing fat.

-Now that you’ve pinpointed your goals, you need to train based on your goals.
-Keep in mind that the more specific your goals are (such as, “I want a bubble butt”), the more specifically you can train.
+Now that you’ve pinpointed your goals, you need to lift weights based on your goals.
+Keep in mind that the more specific your goals (“I want a bubble butt”), the more specifically you should train.
+However, you need to balance your training intelligently.
+Even if you want to build your glutes, you can’t neglect your quadriceps (the opposing muscle to your glutes) or you’ll end up with a muscle imbalance that can cause a nagging injury.

-Use the following variables as a guide, and as you become more experienced, you should become concerned with a few additional components (covered in future posts), such as cycling your workouts (periodization).
-Also please keep in mind that how you train will depend on your fitness level.
+In weightlifting, you can manipulate different variables to get results.
+As you become more experienced, you need to be concerned with a few additional components, such as cycling your workouts.
+Also keep in mind that how you train will depend on your fitness level.

 |Rest intervals|| |